JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 instant, and never see you again.
 You have spoken of what I have done.
 What have I done?”

-“What have you done!
-YOU ask that question of ME?”
+“What have you done! _You_ ask that question of _Me_?”

 “I ask it.”

 “I have kept your infamy a secret,” she answered.
 “And I have suffered the consequences of concealing it.
 Have I no claim to be spared the insult of your asking me what you have done?
-Is ALL sense of gratitude dead in you?
+Is _All_ sense of gratitude dead in you?
 You were once a gentleman.
 You were once dear to my mother, and dearer still to me—-”